Quasiclassical solutions for static quantum black holes: Space-time in quasiclassical form

 where $\widehat{\Delta\phi_2}=\hat{\phi}_2-\phi_2$ and $\widehat{\Delta p_2}=\hat{p}_2-p_2$.
 Interestingly, the last term in the preceding equation cancels out completely with the last term in (\ref{Dbar}) once the latter equation is evaluated with the structure function according to (\ref{HH}).
 We therefore do not expect a term proportional to $p_3'$ in the bracket of two Hamiltonian constraints, even though it appears in (\ref{Dbar}).
-This result shows that the $U$-term in (\ref{H2}) is consistent with gauge transformations generated by a quantum-corrected diffeomorphism constraint that includes the structure function expected for the bracket of two Hamiltonian constraints: Because the $p_3$-term should cancel out, these transformations do not act on the $\phi_3$-dependence of the $U$-term, and the remaining dependence on $\phi_2$ provides the expected density weight.